Dermatology

 Dermatology is the branch of medicine dealing with the skin.
-It is a speciality with both medical and surgical aspects.
-A dermatologist is a specialist medical doctor who manages diseases related to skin, hair, nails, and some cosmetic problems.
+It is a specialty with both medical and surgical aspects.
+A dermatologist is a specialist medical doctor who has undergone advanced training (typically 4 years beyond medical school) and manages diseases related to skin.
+Dermatological conditions, including inflammatory diseases, infections, cancers, hair loss, and cosmetic issues are common in the population, and sometimes difficult to diagnose or treat, requiring the services of a dermatologist.
+Dermatological interventions include systemic and topical medications, surgery, radiation, and physical modalities such as cryosurgery or laser therapy.

 Etymology

 Attested in English in 1819, the word "dermatology" derives from the Greek δέρματος (dermatos), genitive of δέρμα (derma), "skin" (itself from δέρω dero, "to flay") and -λογία -logia.
 Neo-Latin dermatologia was coined in 1630, an anatomical term with various French and German uses attested from the 1730s.

 History

 In 1708, the first great school of dermatology became a reality at the famous Hôpital Saint-Louis in Paris, and the first textbooks (Willan's, 1798–1808) and atlases (Alibert's, 1806–1816) appeared in print around the same time.

 Training

 United States

 After earning a medical degree (M.D. or D.O.), the length of training in the United States for a general dermatologist to be eligible for board certification by the American Academy of Dermatology, American Board of Dermatology, or American Osteopathic Board of Dermatology is four years.
 This training consists of an initial medical, transitional, surgical, or pediatric intern year followed by a three-year dermatology residency.
 Following this training, one- or two-year post-residency fellowships are available in immunodermatology, phototherapy, laser medicine, Mohs micrographic surgery, cosmetic surgery, dermatopathology, or pediatric dermatology.
-While these dermatology fellowships offer additional subspecialty training, many dermatologist proficiently provide these services without subspecialty fellowship training.
+While these dermatology fellowships offer additional subspecialty training, many dermatologists proficiently provide these services without subspecialty fellowship training.
 For the past several years, dermatology residency positions in the United States have been one of the most competitive to obtain.

+According to the American Academy of Dermatology, dermatologists are trained to diagnose and manage over 3,000 distinct skin, hair, and nail conditions across patients spanning various age groups.

 The United States has been experiencing a national shortage of dermatologists for more than a decade.
 A study published by the Journal of the American Medical Association reported fewer than 3.4 dermatologists for every 100,000 people.